beom-kwon/bmi-classification/README.md

 Please run the script named 'step2_feature_extraction.m.'
 After executing the .m file, you will obtain the anthropometric feature vectors.

-## 5. k-fold Cross Validation
+## 5. k-fold Cross-Validation

-For assessing the performance of the proposed ensemble model, we used five-fold cross validation.
+For assessing the performance of the proposed ensemble model, we used five-fold cross-validation.
 To this end, we split the feature vectors into a training dataset and a testing dataset.
-In each cross validation fold, the 444 vectors were used for training the proposed model.
+In each cross-validation fold, the 444 vectors were used for training the proposed model.
 The remaining 111 (=555 − 444) vectors were used for testing the model.
 Please run the script named 'step3_cross_validation.m.'
-After executing the .m file, you will obtain the training and testing datasets that are used in each cross validation fold.
+After executing the .m file, you will obtain the training and testing datasets that are used in each cross-validation fold.

 ## 6. Hyperparameter Optimization
 The proposed ensemble model consists of multiple k-NN classifiers.